Apex Legends mobile game a clone or actually licensed?

 Considering the overwhelming similarities and the evidence gathered, it is reasonable to conclude that this Apex Legends mobile game is, in fact, a clone.
 It falls in line with the long tradition of games that closely mimic their source material.
 However, even when examining the detailed models of weapons like the Mastiff and R-301, confusion can still arise, making it a challenging task to definitively discern the game’s nature.

 The newly unveiled Apex Legends mobile game has sparked debate regarding its authenticity as a licensed product or a clone.
 While the evidence points towards it being a clone, the persistent confusion surrounding certain aspects continues to keep the discussion alive.
-As the gaming community eagerly awaits further information, the uncanny similarities between the games remain a topic of fascination and speculation.
+As the community eagerly awaits further information, the uncanny similarities between the games remain a topic of fascination and speculation.

 FAQs